AshGw/AES-256/README.md

 # Cryptography w/ AES-256 Algorithm
 ## Overview
 This project implements 512-bit key for AES-256 algorithm to ensure secure data encryption and decryption (Files/Text).
 It also includes a simple graphical user interface (GUI) for easy interaction with the application.
-The project incorporates a database module that allows for the management and storage of classified content in a secure, safe and simple manner.
+The project also incorporates a database module that allows for the management and storage of classified content in a secure, safe and simple manner.
+( currently working on Ash.py but the rest should work just fine )

 ## Features